Moody Dog Isn't Impressed With Anyone At The Doggy Day Care

 Pogo becomes a mood!

-When people saw Pogo's expressions, naturally they began dissecting a million reasons why Pogo wasn't impressed.
-Maybe she's an introvert, or she's not a dog person?
+When people saw Pogo's expressions, they naturally began dissecting a million reasons why she wasn't impressed.
+Maybe she's an introvert, or perhaps she's not a dog person?

 Maybe Pogo was hangry and didn't want to share her seat with anyone?
-Nobody knows why Pogo wasn't impressed, but people realized that Pogo was the face of a new mood altogether.
+Nobody knows why Pogo wasn't impressed, but people realized that she was the face of a new mood altogether.

 She said, "When she gets up on the chairs, we think that’s her way of trying to let the other dogs know that she thinks she’s better than them."